kstep/graphicsmagick/www/index.rst

 Tcl, Ruby, or Windows COM programming interfaces.
 With some modification, language extensions for ImageMagick may be used.

 GraphicsMagick is originally derived from ImageMagick_ 5.5.2 but has been completely independent of the ImageMagick project since then.
-Since the fork from ImageMagick in 2002, many improvements have been made (`see news <NEWS.html>`_) by `many authors <authors.html>`_ using an open development model but without breaking the API or utilities operation.
+Since the fork from ImageMagick in 2002, many improvements have been made (see `NEWS`_) by many `authors`_ using an open development model but without breaking the API or utilities operation.

 Here are some reasons to prefer GraphicsMagick over ImageMagick:

-  * GM is much more efficient (see the `benchmarks`_) so it gets the job done faster using fewer resources.
+  * GM is more efficient (see the `benchmarks`_) so it gets the job
+  * done faster using fewer resources.

   * GM is much smaller and tighter (3-5X smaller installation footprint).